 - While he's not crazy in the usual sense, Daichi/Bastion Misawa of Yu-Gi-Oh!
 GX does snap a bit more... strangely... during the White Society arc in season 2.
 The way he snaps out of it ain't pretty.
 His going insane was canonically because people weren't worshiping him as the brightest guy around anymore, but the snap back (which involved stripping, and then racing around in his birthday suit) was indeed, induced by math.
 As a side note, before the Freak Out he was the proud owner of a Room Full of Crazy that he regularly repainted just so he could cover the walls with formulas all over again.

-- In The DCU, the sentient Green Lantern mathematical progression Dkrtzy RRR was discovered by mad mathematician Timph Rye, who sought to prove that willpower could be derived formulaically.
+- Green Lantern and sentient mathematical progression Dkrtzy RRR was discovered by mad mathematician Timph Rye, who sought to prove that willpower could be derived formulaically.
 Dkrtzy RRR is itself of suspect mental stability; its tendency to corrode the minds of its enemies from the inside is... controversial among the ranks of the Corps.

 - A Beautiful Mind.
 The whole movie, as well as the real person (John Nash) on whom it was based.
 As noted elsewhere, while the movie depicted his bout with schizophrenia, he wasn't exactly 'normal' before or after either.